Vic Gov QR code Service

 The “needs” from the workshop were translated to design the user experience

-Citizens (visitors to venue)
+Citizens (visitors to venues)

-Contact tracers in Health Department
+Contact tracers (Health Department staff)

 A quick process was used as seen alongside to map there requirements against each user group and categorised based on who was required to develop the feature/service.